SciTools/iris/docs/iris/src/developers_guide/contributing_getting_involved.rst

 * documentation improvements

-The `Iris GitHub`_ project has been configured to use templates for each of the above issue types when creating a `new issue`_
+The `Iris GitHub`_ project has been configured to use templates for each of the above issue types when creating a `new issue`_ to ensure the appropriate information if provided.

 A `pull request`_ may also be created by anyone who has become a **contributor** to Iris_.
 Permissions to merge pull requests to the